 Who is this article for

-Massage and eroticism is not a black and white issue
+Massage and eroticism are not a black-and-white issue

-This article is unusual because it really does not deal with the two extreme ends of the spectrum: on one end the professional massage therapists with a strict code of ethics and on the other end the “therapists” in the red light district with long painted fingernails, breasts bursting out of skimpy dresses and makeup more resembling a tropical bird than a human face.
+- And on the other end the ‘therapists’ in the red light district with long painted fingernails, breasts bursting out of skimpy dresses, and makeup more resembling a tropical bird than a human face.

 There is an area in between.
-It can be a grey area, or it might not be grey at all.
+It can be a gray area, or it might not be gray at all.
 You will see.